thasso/pyjip/docs/source/tools_and_pipelines.rst

 <python_context>` exposes a set of helper functions to perform checks on files
 and raise arbitrary validation errors.
 See :ref:`Validation <validation>` for more about tool validation.

+The execution environment
+*************************
+A tool implementation carries its own job environment.
+This options you can modify on a per-tool bases are covered in the :py:class:`~jip.profiles.Profile` class.
+Job profiles can also be applied *outside* of the tool implementation, when you submit or execute the tool or pipeline.
+Please note that specifying the job options is the preferred way.
+This enhances portability and flexibility and allows you as a user of a tool to modify its execution environment without touching the tool implementation.
+The documentation contains an :ref:`example
+<tut_job_env>` that covers the aspects of how you can modify the jobs
+environment both in the tool implementation as well as on the command line.

 .. _jip_tool_modules: